aaronbloomfield/pdr/labs/lab04/index.md

 ### Reading(s) ###

 1. Any of the optional readings on the [Readings](../../docs/readings.html) page, in particular, those on arrays and unions, if you feel you need a bit more background.
-If you are a bit confused about unions, you might want to read about them prior to the in-lab.
-Do a Google search for 'C++ unions'.

 Procedure
 ---------